 If you can’t quite remember what a sign is for, referencing the color and shape can help.
 But it’s always best to remember the sign instantly so you can start to take action without needing to think about it.
 That’s one of the most important elements of defensive driving.

-Here are some common road signs and their meanings:
+During your daily travels, you’re bound to see various road signs.
+Here are some common traffic signs and their meanings:

 1. Stop Sign